alcantarar/UWM_GitHub_Workshop/Tutorial_Instructions/breakout_1.md

 [pull request pages](https://github.com/alcantarar/ASB_Tutorial/pulls?q=is%3Apr+is%3Aclosed) of the repository we used to make this tutorial for an example of how GitHub's features allow for remote collaboration.

-## Further considerations: reverting multiple changes at once
+## Reverting multiple changes at once
 In this situation, there were 5 pull requests that needed to be undone.
 In the future, you may need to undo so many changes that reverting each pull request becomes too cumbersome.
 In this case, you can identify a particular commit where everything was how you want it now and undo all changes since then.
 You will not be deleting the changes made since then,